 The most popular open-source solution is WordPress, though there are alternatives.

-Which is best depends on what you’re aiming for.
+What is best to build a job portal website depends on what you’re aiming for.
 In the table below, we compare all three options and offer our recommendations on when to use which.

 |When it’s the best option||

 WordPress- and SaaS-powered solutions are way cheaper than custom websites.
 However, they’re more suited for small-scale local use due to their low scalability and limited flexibility.
 If you’re planning to create a job website to expand your business in the future, it’s worth considering a custom-made solution.
-If you’re satisfied with your local niche and have few or no competitors, on the other hand, there’s nothing wrong with building your online job board website with either WordPress plugins or a software as a service platform.
+If you’re satisfied with your local niche and have few or no competitors, on the other hand, there’s nothing wrong with building your online job board website with either WordPress plugins or software-as-a-service platform.